asyraffff/Hotwire-in-action/README.md

 - [trello-stimulus-reflex](https://github.com/excid3/trello-stimulus-reflex) - A trello clone using Stimulus Reflex

 ## Demo
+- [hotwire-chat](https://github.com/mdominiak/hotwire-chat) - Hotwire Chat is a demo Ruby on Rails web application built with Hotwire.
 - [Cart Example - Stimulus](https://github.com/pascallaliberte/examples.modestjs.works/tree/master/cart/stimulus) - Cart Example - Stimulus
 - [stimulus-mapbox-gl](https://github.com/ayudo/stimulus-mapbox-gl) - stimulus controllers for mapbox-gl
 - [stimulus-sticky-table-header](https://github.com/johnbeatty/stimulus-sticky-table-header) - a simple StimulusJS controller that keeps the header of a table at the top of window as you scroll through the page.